 Active adult living involves more than simply taking a walk around the neighborhood or going fishing with friends.
 Maintaining an active lifestyle in retirement often means learning fun new games, such as bocce ball.

-The best thing about bocce ball is its simplicity – the game’s rules are easy to follow, and many surfaces in your neighborhood or retirement community can double as a court.
+The best thing about bocce ball is its simplicity – the game’s rules are easy to follow, and many surfaces can double as a court.
 You can even play with a drink in one hand!
-All you need are bocce balls and a level patch of soil, grass, or asphalt that measures 90 feet by about 10 feet.
+All you need are bocce balls and a level patch of soil, grass, or gravel that measures 90 feet by about 10 feet.
 Here at Kissing Tree, we have six beautiful regulation courts with artificial turf terraced into the Hill Country limestone just outside of Independence Hall.

 Bocce Ball History

 Once a game of emperors and kings, bocce ball today is among the world’s most-played games.
 Also called “Italian lawn bowling,” bocce ball is thought to have originated in Egypt before it spread to Greece and Rome.
 Famous bocce players throughout history include George Washington, Galileo, and Queen Elizabeth, and you can include yourself among their ranks in just a few simple steps.

 Bocce balls are the cornerstone of the game, and they’re typically made from sturdy plastic.
 A total of nine balls are required when playing bocce.
 There are eight balls of identical size and a smaller target ball, or pallina.
 The eight larger balls are actually two different colored sets of four, with one color per team.